MadelinePuahYeeMun/lexiflow-ai/README.md

 LexiFlow AI is an AI-powered compliance monitoring system designed to help users detect and prevent potential personal data privacy violations in real time.

-The system integrates with email platforms (e.g., Gmail) and uses an AI reasoning engine to analyze user-generated content before sending.
+The system integrates with email/drive platforms (e.g., Gmail, Drive) and uses an AI reasoning engine to analyze user-generated content before sending.

 ---